 1. Use the right workplace tech

-• Room booking software.
+- Room booking software.
 What’s the point of returning to the office when a simple Zoom link is replaced by a frustrating game of finding an available room to talk with your colleagues?
-Ensure meeting rooms are powered by smart technology, making them easy to book in advance, on the fly, or as an impromptu meeting.
+Ensure meeting rooms are powered by easy-to-use technology, making them easy to book in advance, on the fly, or as an impromptu meeting.

-• Hybrid work scheduling.
+- Hybrid work scheduling.
 In order to make any policy stick, you need a scheduling tool to help employees and leaders manage their calendar, including what days they want to come onsite.
-A scheduling tool allows employees to see who is in the office, book their own days onsite accordingly, and even invite others to join them on specific days.
+A scheduling tool allows employees to see who’s in the office, book their own days onsite accordingly, and even invite others to join them on specific days.

 2. Be thoughtful in your approach